A Post-Masterʼs Certificate can be earned in the Adult-Gerontology Nurse Practitioner (A-GNP) track.

 Requirements for the Post Masterʼs A-GNP Program

-The qualifications for participation include graduation from a NLNAC- or CCNE accredited major in nursing from a regionally accredited institution or the equivalent as determined by The Stabler Department of Nursing faculty.
+The qualifications for participation include completion of a baccalaureate and master’s degree in nursing from a CNEA or CCNE-program from a regionally accredited institution, or the equivalent institution, as determined by The Stabler Department of Nursing faculty.
 Transcripts will be reviewed to ensure applicants meet all criteria.
 If course work is not comparable, additional courses may be required.

 Post Masterʼs students must complete 56 hours of clinical experience with a nurse practitioner, prior to enrolling in the first clinical course in the fall (NUR 522/523 ).
 Students who have not met this requirement will register for one (1) credit of independent study during the summer semester.
 The purpose of this experience is to practice history taking and physical exam skills.
 Students who completed the 56 hours of clinical experience in a previous course may be required to perform a complete physical exam demonstration in the summer prior to enrollment in the course.